Who has to pay tolls in Norway?

 The invoice will be in the language of the cars nationality for the following 17 countries:

 AT-DE , CH , DE , DK , EN-GB , ES , FI-FIN , FR , IS , IT , LT , LV , NL , NO , PL , PT , SV-SE .

-It took many months from I travelled in Norway to I received the invoice.
+It took some time from I travelled in Norway to when I received the invoice.
 Why?

 Processing data and finding relevant information might take some time.
 Toll passages are also put on hold for short periods

 to enable more toll passages to be included in the same invoice.
 Therefore, the invoicing time may be longer than you are